 - MTL tanks use less e-liquid

-- Ideal for anyone who (due to smoking related lung damage) would struggle to take a direct to lung hit
+- Ideal for anyone who (due to smoking related lung damage) would struggle to take a direct-to-lung hit

-Direct to Lung (aka DTL, Direct Lung Hit, Straight to Lung, or D2L) is the vaping style that is most commonly used by experienced vapers.
+DTL is the vaping style that is most commonly used by experienced vapers.
 For transitioning smokers, it feels like a completely alien way to inhale at first.
 However, it is essentially the same thing we do when breathing normally.

-To achieve direct to lung vaping you need to slowly and steadily draw the vapour directly into your lungs - effectively bypassing the mouth.
+To achieve direct-to-lung vaping you need to slowly and steadily draw the vapour directly into your lungs - effectively bypassing the mouth.

 The action doesn’t involve sucking or puffing on the mouthpiece, but more using the vape device to ‘breathe through’.
 Imagine being asked to take a deep breath… that’s what you’re trying to achieve.

 As soon as the vapour hits your lungs, you exhale (as you would with your own breath).